LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 * The first is the *step* number of the program referring to a particular command.
 * The second is the *instruction*, the command to either ```END```, ```INC``` or ```DEB```.
 * The third is needed only in the case of the ```INC``` or ```DEB``` commands and is the instruction to *go to* a particular *step* in the program and execute the instruction at that step.
-* The fourth column, which is ony needed for the ```DEB``` command, indicating the *step* in the program to be executed next in the case that the register has a value of zero and cannot be decreased.
+* The fourth column, which is ony needed for the ```DEB``` command, indicating the *branch-to step* in the program to be executed next in the case that the register has a value of zero and cannot be decreased.

 Here are some examples that follow from the discussion of the [RodRego](http://sites.tufts.edu/rodrego/) program on the website of the philosopher Dan Dennet at Tufts University.
 RodRego is a program for running programs in a language called ```RAP```, which stands for *Register Assembly Programming*.